pranaybinju/maps_blog/blogs/2018/js_this.md

 ```

-The left hand object is the scope of `this` for a function , this is the reason when `eat` is called without `Dog`, it loses the context.
+The left-hand object is the scope of `this` for a function, this is the reason when `eat` is called without `Dog`, it loses the context.

 ##### More on **bind**ing